Configuration option for defining loading order of extensions

 So if a "suggested" extension depends on the ext being installed (directly or indirectly), the suggestion is not taken into account for loading order calculation.

-#22 Updated by Fabien Udriot over 5 years ago
+#22 Updated by Fabien Udriot about 6 years ago

 Can we say in this regard that "suggest" would be a soft dependency?
 In case the suggested extension is installed, the "suggest" becomes a "require" for the Package Manager which will compute the correct order of extensions accordingly.
 This is how I understand it...